 5 quotes to inspire consistency

 Is a lack of consistency killing your mojo to keep your art a priority?
-Let's learn some tips for being consistent from these famous artist quotes.
+Let's learn some tips for being consistent with these famous artist quotes.

 Here are some famous artist quotes to help inspire consistency in your work.

-1. A series of small things makes a big difference in the end
+1. A series of small things make a big difference in the end

 2. Daily Experience